ArvindSoma/a3c-super-mario-pytorch/README.md

 Install the following packages using the given commands
 ```
 sudo apt-get update
-sudo apt-get install -y python-numpy python-dev cmake zlib1g-dev libjpeg-dev xvfb libav-tools xorg-dev python-opengl libboost-all-dev libsdl2-dev swig
+sudo apt-get install -y python3-numpy python3-dev cmake zlib1g-dev libjpeg-dev xvfb libav-tools xorg-dev python3-opengl libboost-all-dev libsdl2-dev swig
 sudo apt-get install fceux
 ```

-Now Super Mario Bros NES environment has to be set up.
-We are going to use [Philip Paquette's Super Mario Bros](https://github.com/ppaquette/gym-super-mario) implementation for gym with some modifications to run on the current OpenAI Gym version.
+Now the Super Mario Bros NES environment has to be set up.
+We using [Philip Paquette's Super Mario Bros](https://github.com/ppaquette/gym-super-mario) implementation for gym with some modifications to run on the current OpenAI Gym version.
 Follow [Issue 6](https://github.com/ppaquette/gym-super-mario/issues/6) to get the Mario NES environment up and running.

 To match the default settings of this project modify the ''gym/envs/__init__.py'' to register env